Invasion of the Body Snatchers: Budgeting and casting

 Invasion of the Body Snatchers was originally scheduled for a 24-day shoot and a budget of US$454,864.
 The studio later asked Wanger to cut the budget significantly.
 The producer proposed a shooting schedule of 20 days and a budget of $350,000.

 Initially, Wanger considered Gig Young, Dick Powell, Joseph Cotten, and several others for the role of Miles.
 For Becky, he considered casting Anne Bancroft, Donna Reed, Kim Hunter, Vera Miles, and others.
 With the lower budget, however, he abandoned these choices and offered the part to Richard Kiley, who had just starred in The Phenix City Story for Allied Artists.
 Kiley turned the role down and Wanger cast Kevin McCarthy, an Academy Award nominee five years earlier for Death of a Salesman, and relative newcomer Dana Wynter, who had done several major dramatic roles on television.

 Future director Sam Peckinpah had a small part as Charlie, a meter reader.
-Peckinpah was a dialogue coach on five Siegel films in the mid-1950s, including this one.
+Peckinpah was a dialogue coach on five Siegel films in the mid-1950s, including this one, and reportedly worked as an uncredited script doctor for it.